veillette/physics-book/contents/ch9ForcesAndTorquesInMusclesAndJoints.md

 <div data-type="exercise" data-element-type="problems-exercises">
 <div data-type="problem" markdown="1">
 A device for exercising the upper leg muscle is shown in [[link]](#import-auto-id794844), together with a schematic representation of an equivalent lever system.
 Calculate the force exerted by the upper leg muscle to lift the mass at a constant speed.
-Explicitly show how you follow the steps in the Problem-Solving Strategy for static equilibrium in [Applications of Statistics, Including Problem-Solving Strategies](/contents/m42173.md).
+Explicitly show how you follow the steps in the Problem-Solving Strategy for static equilibrium in [Applications of Statics, Including Problem-Solving Strategies] (/contents/ch9ApplicationsOfStaticsIncludingProblemSolvingStrategies.md).

 ![A machine for leg exercise is shown.
 A wire is tied to a cuff around the lower part of a leg.
 This wire passes over three pulleys and is connected to a ten kg weight.
 The tension in the wire is shown near the leg in the direction of the wire.
 On the leg, a point on knee is shown as the pivot.
 The distance between the pivot and the point where the wire is tied to the leg is thirty five centimeters.
 A free-body diagram of the leg, represented as a pole, is shown.](../resources/Figure_10_06_07a.jpg "A mass is connected by pulleys and wires to the ankle in this exercise device. ")
 {: #import-auto-id794844}